Quodlibet I

 Deinde quaerebantur duo circa humanam naturam in Christo;

-Then there were asked two things about the human nature in Christ:
+Then there were two questions about the human nature in Christ:

 primo, utrum fuerit in Christo una filiatio qua referretur ad Patrem et matrem, an duae;

-first, whether there was in Christ one filiation by which he was referred to Father and mother, or two;
+first, whether in Christ there is one sonship or two by which he is related to his Father and his mother;

 secundo de morte eius, utrum in cruce mortuus fuerit.